Arthurvdmerwe/AS2805_HostNode_Server/README.md

 4. generate your switch keys, and update them in the database
 5. get your keys from your host and insert them into the database.

 start your HostNode.py to initiate the logon and key exchange sequence.
+If you do not have a host, start the AS2805 Server to simulte a host.

 when you want to send a transaction, insert a record into the cuscal_host table i.e. 0200 request. the service will buid a AS2805 object and send it to your host for approval.